woocommerce/woocommerce/plugins/woocommerce/tests/e2e-pw/README.md

 # which is set up to run a subset of relevant tests against a wp-env instance with the latest stable version of the Gutenberg plugin
 pnpm test:e2e:with-env gutenberg-stable

-# Runs the tests using the default-permanent environment,
+# Runs the tests using the default-pressable environment,
 # which is an external site configured to run the tests against a permanent environment.
-# The envs/default-permanent/.env.enc file will be decrypted into .env and used to set the required environment variables
+# The envs/default-pressable/.env.enc file will be decrypted into .env and used to set the required environment variables
-pnpm test:e2e:with-env default-permanent
+pnpm test:e2e:with-env default-pressable

 # Runs all the tests with the default environment, similar to running `pnpm test:e2e-pw`
 pnpm test:e2e:with-env default